jbman73175/Theopedia/articles/t/Trinity.md

 -   [Damon W. K. So, *The Forgotten Jesus and the Trinity You Never Knew*.](http://www.jesus-trinity.co.uk) (Eugene: Wipf and Stock, 2010).
     [ISBN 9781608996315](http://www.theopedia.com/Special:BookSources/9781608996315)
+-   Which Trinity?
+Whose Monotheism?
+Philosophical and Systematic Theologians on the Metaphysics of Trinitarian Theology, by Thomas McCall (ISBN 0802862705)

 ## See also